fmanimashaun/yumeats/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank [Microverse](https://www.microverse.org/) for giving me this opportunity to learn and build this project.
-And also, I would like to thank [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) on Behance for providing the design of this project.
+I would like to thank [Okwuose Ehiedu](https://www.linkedin.com/in/okwuose-ehiedu-7b8923198/) for resources

 <p align="right">(<a href="#readme-top">back to top</a>)</p>